moov-io/customers/pkg/client/docs/ConfigurationApi.md

 Retreive an organization's logo

-Retrieve a previously-uploaded logo image from an organization configuration
+Retrieve a logo file from the organization's configuration

 ### Required Parameters